 Paralegal & Legal Assistant Salary Range

-According to the Bureau of Labor Statistics, paralegal and legal assistant jobs pay between $36,080 and $59,310 in 2008.
+According to the Bureau of Labor Statistics, paralegal and legal assistant jobs earned an average of $50,940 in 2018.
 In addition to their salary, many paralegals also earn bonuses or overtime pay based upon the long hours that they may work while preparing for trial, mediation, or meetings.
 Most paralegals also receive fringe benefits such as paid vacation, sick leave, a savings plan, health, dental, vision, and life insurance, personal time off, and reimbursement for continuing legal education.

 Positives of the career

 - Better than average job prospects, according to the BLS

 - Pleasant working conditions

 - Availability of fringe benefits with the job

 - Opportunity to utilize a passion for research and writing

 - Chance to learn and use the latest legal technology